WeiZhenLim/CSharp-Documentation/C_Sharp_Notes_And_Guidelines.md

 }
 ```

-In a 'switch`statement`, the `break` statement is used to exit the switch statement after the ccode block is executed.
+In a 'switch`statement`, the `break` statement is used to exit the switch statement after the code block is executed.

 The `default` case is code block that is executed when none of the other cases match the input value.
 The `default` case is optional and is used to provide a default action when none of the other cases match.